CLau72/odin-recipes/README.md

 - Adding images

 A lot of this was review from the several times I've tried picking up Web Development.
 But a refresher is never bad.
 Right?

+If you're seeing this, you're on the *stylish* branch.
+Meaning I'm going to probably make this look like some hot trash with CSS.